MrBounty/ZipponDB/README.md

 }
 ```

-Note: data not yet implemented.
+Note: [] are list of value.

 # ZipponQL

 Zippon have it's own query language.
-Why ?
-Idk, I wanted to do it.

-The language itself is fairly easy in my opinion.
-Here the basic:
+Here the keys point to remember:

 - {} Are filters
 - [] Are how much; what data